 It’s simple: if a searcher spends time on your page and interacts with it, Google can assume that the information shown to that user was relevant.

-In ecommerce, a few things you can do to increase engagement include:
+In eCommerce, a few things you can do to increase engagement include:

-- Highlighting rating and reviews
+- Highlighting ratings and reviews